-The finding of test positive cases without symptoms in contacts of known cases-during field epidemiology studies and serological findings-have demonstrated that there are numerous asymptomatic cases in this pandemic.
+The finding of test-positive cases without symptoms in contacts of known cases-during field epidemiology studies and from serological findings-have demonstrated that there are numerous asymptomatic cases in this pandemic[16].
 This is seen for seasonal influenza and all pandemics.
 However, a notable feature of this pandemic is the numbers of mild cases that do not fit classical case definitions of influenza-like illness (ILI) or even acute respiratory infections (ARI).
-This is also suggested by baseline data from clinical trials in Australia [28].
-Hence the precise proportions of asymptomatic cases among all infections are going to be more difficult to determine than usual (Figure 5).
-Equally, clinical attack rates will be exceptionally difficult to determine and highly sensitive to the case definition used.
+This is also suggested by baseline data from clinical trials in Australia [38].
+Hence the precise proportion of asymptomatic cases among all infections is going to be more difficult to determine than usual (Figure 4).
+Equally, clinical attack rates and therefore case fatality ratios will be exceptionally difficult to determine and highly sensitive to the case definition used.